gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 | :white_large_square: | WATCH_02 | GCWPreSale.sol / GCWSale.sol | Counter-intuitive referral behavior. |
 | :white_large_square: | WATCH_03 | GCWSale.sol | This function already exists in parent contract. |

+# 9. <a name="9"></a>OpenZeppelin update

+The current OpenZeppelin Solidity version is `2.1.2`, this one is outdated and _MUST_ be updated to the last version `2.4.0`.

+This version is following the next Ethereum hardfork (Istanbul) that should happen in the late 2019 or early 2020.

+Moreover this version comes with a [`Address`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Address.sol) which comes with fine-grained functions for security.

+This last version uses Solidity pragma version `0.5.5` instead of the current `0.5.0`.

-# 8. <a name="8"></a>Conclusion
+# 10. <a name="10"></a>Conclusion

 The source code follow audited contracts rules from OpenZeppelin.
-SafeMath is always throughout calculations to avoid maths issues (overflow, zero division, etc.).
-Good respect of inheritance but require come enhancement.
+SafeMath is always used throughout calculations to avoid maths issues (overflow, zero division, etc.).
+Good respect of inheritance but require some enhancements.

+In some part inheritance is not exploited as it should be (see tags).

 OpenZeppelin contracts are audited by a professional community.
 Those contracts are not audited here.

+Before deployment the contract _MUST_ be deployed on Ropsten with limited timers in order to test all periods in pre-prod environment.
+The pre-prod deployment should be the same for prod, with different parameters and network (mainnet).

+Two critical parts have been found.
+The code _MUST_ be updated as consequence.

 **The code require in general a little bit more comments, especially around public functions** for opening more the contract to the public, it will facilitate investors confidence on the Token and the Sale.

-_Last edit on 26 November 2019_
+_Last edit on 02 December 2019_